Scottish Journal of Political Economy

-Scottish Journal of Political Economy is a scholarly political economy journal published by the Scottish Economic Society.
+Scottish Journal of Political Economy is a scholarly economics journal published by the Scottish Economic Society.

 Sir Alexander Cairncross was the first editor in 1954.
 Since 2021 the editor is David A. Jaeger.

-According to the Journal Citation Reports, the journal has a 2014 impact factor of 0.286, ranking it 131st out of 161 journals in the category "Political Science" and 29th out of 333 journals in the category "Economics".
+According to the Journal Citation Reports, the journal has a 2024 impact factor 1.2, ranking it 224 out of 322 journals in the category "Political Science" and 353 out of 617 journals in the category "Economics".